 But the days of apologies and empty promises are coming to an end.
 Customers are tiring of companies ‘talking the big talk’ and are looking for businesses that are committed to the causes they preach.
 There’s now a huge demand for brands that are ‘putting in the work’.

-A brand that got it right during the anti-racism movement in America last year was Ben & Jerry’s.
-Whilst hundreds of brands were cautiously taking a stand for the first time, Ben & Jerry’s knew what to do.
+A brand that got it right during the 2020 anti-racism movement in America was Ben & Jerry’s.
+While hundreds of brands were cautiously taking a stand for the first time, Ben & Jerry’s knew what to do.

 The brand is no stranger to socially responsible marketing and has baked equality into their brand from day one.
 When they took a stand on Black Lives Matter, customers knew it was genuine and authentic, as it closely aligned with previous brand behavior.

 Not only did it reflect the brand’s values but the brand itself has also actively been involved in the cause for many years.
 While other brands were busy posting black squares on their Instagram, Ben & Jerry’s marketing cut through the noise, encouraging Americans to ‘dismantle white supremacy’ and ‘grapple with the sins of our past’.
 They had permission to be bold and provocative in their response because these values have been baked into the brand’s DNA.

 How to develop a socially responsible marketing strategy for your brand